 |How adding an eFuse will protect your brand’s reputation||There are stark contrasts between a mechanical fuse and an electronic fuse.
 This technical article simply explains how to avoid overcurrent or overvoltage transient events and protect your application with a TI eFuse.||Technical article|

 |Charging super capacitor with an eFuse||This application report discusses how an eFuse can be used as simple charger circuit for the super capacitor||App note|

 |Power multiplexing using load switches and eFuses||TI’s load switch and eFuse portfolio provides designers with a flexible Power MUXing solution for systems that require a controlled transition between supplies.
 Read more to learn about multiple multiplexing solutions.||App note|

 |Surge stopping and reverse voltage protection||Learn more about two configuration options for the LM5069 to achieve reverse voltage protection and over-voltage clamping while retaining the additional benefits of a hot swap controller.||App note|

 |How to integrate your hot swap with an eFuse||If you’re using a hot-swap controller with an external FET for protection, learn how to save space with an eFuse in this technical article on Power House.||Blog|

 |Robust hot swap design||Hot-Swap applications place stress on the MOSFET used as a pass element and it can be a major challenge is to ensure that it is safely operated under all possible conditions.
 This application note discusses key principals and considerations for Hot Swap design.||App note|

 Watch on-demand videos from the Power Switch experts to continue learning how to apply switching concepts and features.

 Design & community

-Read blogs on technical insights and trends, browse our library of robust reference designs, or collaborate with thousands of engineers on TI’s E2E Community forums.
+Read technical articles on technical insights and trends, browse our library of robust reference designs, or collaborate with thousands of engineers on TI’s E2E Community forums.